YoogoC/redis/README.md

 This project started to see how easy it is to implement a full Redis clone in Go.
 As one of the side effects, imagine you could write redis modules in Go, that would be awesome!

+> redis can production, redis-go can study golang, redis, c and so on

 # Get involved!
 This project is in *work-in-progress*, so share ideas, code and have fun.